 Symptoms of high cortisol can include high blood pressure, obesity, high blood sugar levels, and edema.
 Low cortisol levels can cause weight loss, fatigue, low blood pressure, and muscle weakness.

-If you’re experiencing the symptoms of a cortisol imbalance, your doctor may order an ACTH test to measure the levels of both ACTH and cortisol in the blood.
-The ACTH test, also known as the ACTH stimulation test, will help your doctor detect diseases associated with too much or too little cortisol in the body.
+If you’re experiencing the symptoms of a cortisol imbalance, your healthcare provider may order an ACTH test to measure the levels of both ACTH and cortisol in the blood.
+The ACTH test, also known as the ACTH stimulation test, will help your healthcare provider detect diseases associated with too much or too little cortisol in the body.
 Your healthcare provider or endocrinologist will carefully interpret your ACTH test results to determine if there are any abnormalities.
 Many factors can affect the accuracy of the test, including the recent use of corticosteroids (steroids).
 Abnormal ACTH test results typically indicate primary and secondary adrenal insufficiency.
 Your healthcare provider might also perform a physical examination before making a firm diagnosis.